Rajan-Aggarwal/SSD-DBportal/README.md

 # SSD-DBportal

 An web portal to access the inventory of various detectors used in SSD operations.

+# Database

+PostgreSQL version 11.